The Dirt On Colorado Soil

 Test It Out

 Testing your soil isn’t necessary, but it can provide a detailed prole of its structure, organic content and pH levels.
 You can do it yourself with a testing kit or have it done by professionals at CSU.
-Learn more here.
+Learn more at Colorado State University’s College of Agricultural Sciences web page.

 Get Inspired